myknbani/maptea-stealth-assessment-backend/README.md

 This is a simple GraphQL backend, featuring creation and retrieval of leads and their interests.

+> [!WARNING]
+> All cURL requests in this README will stop working.
+I'll point the `stackslurper.xyz` away from AWS, repurposing it now for my fulltime job.

 ## Tech Stack

 - Backend framework: [Nestjs](https://nestjs.com/)